kaigan94/exercise-js-bucket-list/README.md

 1. Create a `<p>` using the `createElement` method.
 When you have a reference to your new element, change its `innerText` to something that you would like to have on your bucket list, and then append it to the DOM with the `appendChild` method.
 Where does this element go?
 How can you get it do be added directly after the already existing `<p>`.

-2. Create another `<p>` with an item you would like to have on you bucket list.
+2. Create another `<p>` with an item you would like to have on your bucket list.
 This time add it to the DOM, right after your existing `<p>`-tags with the help of the `insertAdjecentElement` method.
 This method accepts a position argument.
 Which value should that argument have?

    - afterbegin
    - afterend